-The credit requirements for the Class of 2022 are described in WAC 180-51-210.
-Districts may have additional credit or other local requirements.
+The specific credit requirements for the Class of 2023 are described in WAC 180-51-210.
+Districts may require additional credit(s) or other non-credit requirements.
 Students and families should check with high school staff for additional information about local graduation requirements.